Xenia Cage: Career

 Throughout her marriage to the musician and composer John Cage – from 1935 to 1945 – Xenia performed in his percussion ensemble.
 Cage is believed to have been the "female performer" who smashed a lime ricky bottle into a can of broken glass at the culmination of John Cage's Construction in Metal.
 In 1943, Cage exhibited an abstract mobile in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.
 The next year, Cage had a solo exhibition of her mobiles at the Julien Levy Gallery in New York.
 In 1947, she exhibited another abstract mobile called Black Trap at the Art Institute of Chicago's American Exhibition of Painting and Sculpture 58th Annual: Abstract and Surrealist American Art curated by Katharine Kuh.
 This piece was made from wood, paper, and string.
 Cage notably collaborated with artists Joseph Cornell and Marcel Duchamp as a bookbinder (she studied bookbinding with Hazel Dreis), and designed a chess table in tandem with a set created by Max Ernst.
 By the 1950s, Cage had ceased to publicly exhibit her art, and worked at the Metropolitan Museum of Art in New York City and the Whitney Museum of American Art in Manhattan.
 She also worked as a conservator at the Cooper-Hewitt Museum in New York from 1968.

 Personal life

 In 1935, she married John Cage; they divorced in 1945 when a ménage à trois with Merce Cunningham became a private affair between the two men.
-Cage and Cunningham were together until Cage's death.
+John Cage and Cunningham were together until John's death.
 In a 1992 interview, John noted that their subsequent relationship had "not been particularly friendly", and said that due to her "barby" wit, "if I telephone her or write to her, I take my life in my hands".
 A pregnancy during the marriage ended in an abortion.

 At her death in 1995, "she was not a forgotten artist, but tragically, an unknown one", with virtually none of her artwork known to have survived.
 Her friend and erstwhile musical collaborator Jean Erdman paid for her funeral.
 Her grave is in the family plot at the Evergreen Cemetery in Juneau.